SploitHQ/cewl/README.md

 ---

-## 🔍 What Can CeWL Do?
+## 🔍 What can CeWL do?

+CeWL can:
-- Crawl a website to extract words of a certain length
+- Crawl a website up to a specified depth
+- Collect words of a minimum length
+- Output to standard output or a file
 - Save results to a file for later use
 - Optionally extract email addresses and document metadata
 - Customize crawling depth, user agent, and output